gitcoinco/grants-stack/packages/contracts/README.md

 Allo Protocol is a set of smart contracts that enable the democratic allocation and distribution of funds through the power of [Quadratic Funding](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3243656).
-It is the former smart contract back-end for cGrants, Gitcoin's quadratic funding grant product.
+It is the former smart contract back-end for cGrants, Gitcoin's public goods funding product.
 This new iteration is more flexible and more modular.
 It powers Gitcoin's three products, [Builder](https://github.com/gitcoinco/grants-round/tree/main/packages/builder),